gmbecker/contributing_to_r_lesson/README.md

 We will explore and use portions of these sources in the practical portions of the tutorial.

-Ensure these files are persisted by closing the docker container (e.g. via `exit`, and invoking it again to ensure the files are still there:
+Ensure these files are persistent by closing the docker container (e.g. via `exit`, and invoking it again to ensure the files are still there:

 ```
 root@788c85efe291:/# exit